SolidDeath/Programming-basics/JavaScript/Objects/Advanced objects part 2/advanced_obj_2.md

 console.log(Object.entries(obj));  // [['foo', 'bar'], ['x', 42], ['y', 50]]
 console.log(obj.hasOwnProperty('foo'));  // true

-let obj2 = Object.assign({}, obj);  // creates a copy of obj
+let obj2 = Object.assign({}, obj);  // creates a shallow copy of obj
 console.log(obj2);  // { foo: 'bar', x: 42, y: 50 }
 ```

 ### Using `Object.create()` to implement prototypal inheritance:

 `Object.create()` is used to create a new object and set the prototype of the new object to the original object.
+Properties can be added in the second argument of `Object.create()`.

 ```
 let person = {